 Below is a list of commonly asked questions related to the Brave ads platform.

 There are some key differences between Brave Ads and traditional digital advertising:

-- Brave Ads are opt-in and private.
-Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for ads to be targeted effectively.
-In contrast, Brave Ads are matched to you directly and anonymously on your device without the need for Brave to profile you .
+- Brave Ads are opt-in and privacy-preserving.
+Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for them to target their ads to you.
+In contrast, when a Brave Ad is matched to you directly and anonymously on your device without the need for Brave to profile you .
 Your personal data never leaves the browser and reports are not linked to any identifiable individual or device.